Featuring advice from gear guide contributor, and widely-respected climbing writer, Andy Anderson.

 As in other outdoor sports like skiing and mountain biking, a helmet is essential safety gear for protecting your head in the event of a fall or impact.
 A climbing helmet also shields you against falling rocks, dropped gear and other hazards that can be encountered while climbing outside.
 Though the amount of protection different helmets provide likely will not vary in a meaningful way, durability, weight, and ventilation will be the key differences.
 A more durable and less vented helmet will be heavier, while an ultralight and highly breathable helmet may not hold up to long-term abuse.
 Like your other gear, when starting out choose something that offers a balance of these features that prioritizes function and comfort.

 Like any equipment, if you care for, clean, and properly store your climbing gear, there’s no reason it shouldn’t provide season after season of use.
 With our climbing shoes, we always brush off dirt and debris before beginning a climb, and before packing up for the day.
 Keep your cams, carabiners and other mechanical hardware lubricated and free of dirt, and clean them when necessary.
 For fabric-based protective gear like ropes, harnesses, slings and quickdraws, be sure to inspect them regularly for abrasion, fading, or excessive wear—if you ever have any doubts as to the integrity of your gear, retire and replace it immediately.
-You can check out our gear collections at gear.com when looking to replace your climbing gear!
+You can check out our rock climbing gear when looking to replace your climbing gear!